-A hearty poblano corn chowder loaded with diced potatoes and sweet corn, spiced up with a poblano chile and a dash of hot sauce.
+A hearty pressure cooker poblano corn chowder loaded with diced potatoes and sweet corn, spiced up with a poblano chile and a dash of hot sauce.
+You can even prepare it in your Insta Pot!

 Poblano peppers are a fairly mild chile pepper, but they add a nice spicy contrast to the sweet corn in this chowder.
 The chunky potatoes make it a hearty soup perfect for a weeknight meal.